Woomeeme/svt-av1/Docs/Build-Guide.md

 - __Build Requirements__
   - GCC 5.4.0 or later
   - CMake 3.16 or later
-  - YASM Assembler version 1.2.0 or later
+  - NASM Assembler version 2.14 or later

 - __Build Instructions__
   - `cd Build/linux`
   - `./build.sh <release | debug>`
+  - for an LTO build, run `./build.sh <release | debug> --enable-lto`
+  - for a PGO build, run `./build.sh <release | debug> --enable-pgo` (LTO and PGO can be combined, for maximum gains)

 - __Sample Binaries location__
   - Binaries can be found under `Bin/Release` and/or `Bin/Debug`